The University of Arizona Wordmark Line Logo White

 Explore UA Barcelona

-Since enrolling its first class in 1957, our partner, the Institute for American Universities (IAU) has served as a center for education abroad for U.S. undergraduates.
+Since enrolling its first class in 1957, our partner, the Institute for American Universities (IAU), has served as a center for education abroad for U.S. undergraduates.
 IAU has worked with over 700 U.S. public and private colleges and universities, given its high academic standards.

-Summer Session Courses
+Summer Courses

 Architecture